Are you looking at buying property while separated? There are some things you need to first consider.

 Buy A House While Separated

-Most often if one spouse owned the house before the marriage, the other spouse will only be entitled to half the increase of the value of the property.
+Most often if one spouse owned the house before the marriage, the other spouse will only be entitled to half the increase in the value of the property.

 The legal term for your family’s house is “matrimonial home.”
 You can also learn about real estate.